pingcap/docs/ticdc/ticdc-debezium.md

 ### Data type mapping

-The data format mapping in the TiCDC Debezium message basically follows the [Debezium data type mapping rules](https://debezium.io/documentation/reference/2.4/connectors/mysql.html#mysql-data-types), which is generally consistent with the native message of the Debezium Connector.
+The data format mapping in the TiCDC Debezium message basically follows the [Debezium data type mapping rules](https://debezium.io/documentation/reference/2.4/connectors/mysql.html#mysql-data-types), which is generally consistent with the native message of the Debezium Connector for MySQL.
 However, for some data types, the following differences exist between TiCDC Debezium and Debezium Connector messages:

 - Currently, TiDB does not support spatial data types, including GEOMETRY, LINESTRING, POLYGON, MULTIPOINT, MULTILINESTRING, MULTIPOLYGON, and GEOMETRYCOLLECTION.